JonnyBurger/webcodecs-fundamentals/src/content/docs/intro/why-use-webcodecs.md

 **WebCodecs option**:

 Compared to both, consider [Remotion convert](https://www.remotion.dev/convert), a simple webcodecs based video conversion tool.
-There is nothing to install, no ads, it has a great UI/UX and it just works.
+There is nothing to install, it has no ads, it has a great UI/UX and it just works.

 ![](/src/assets/content/basics/what-is-webcodecs/webcodecs.png)